 Wind damages a structure and typically leaves a signature of top-down damage where the highest portions of the building received the most wind.
 Wind speeds, as posted by the National Hurricane Center and others, are at 10 meters or 33 feet.
 As the wind gets closer to the ground, it is more affected because of friction from the urban environment, tree cover, mountainous terrain, and then finally at ground level, the Earth itself.

 Flood, however, is the opposite.
 A surge from a flood can be many times more powerful than a wind gust depending on the height of the surge and the velocity of the floodwaters.
 A flood can easily destroy buildings and any infrastructure in its way.
 The careful study of foundations and their ability to withstand flood damages is contained in the Certified Floodplain Management designation taught by FEMA and held by our staff here at Complete.
-Wind pressures are usually studied utilizing ASCE 7.
+Wind pressures are usually studied utilizing ASCE 7 or later editions.
 The delineation of damages between wind and flood is very complex and includes meteorological study, engineering studies of the as-built environment, and careful inspection of sites after an event.